 Here’s what to expect when staying in a mountain hut on Mt.
 Fuji:

-- Like in many Japanese accommodations, outdoor shoes are expected to be left by the entrance.
-Here’s a Japanese etiquette guide highlighting things to avoid doing as a visitor.
+• Outdoor shoes – Like in many Japanese accommodations, outdoor shoes are expected to be left by the entrance.

 The Subashiri Trail has a limited number of mountain huts, so it’s important to book in advance.
 You can book online or by calling them (I had a Japanese-speaking friend call on my behalf.)

-I stayed in Miharashikan Hut for $64 on the 7th station, which I thought was ideal for several reasons:
+I stayed in Miharashikan Hut for $64 on the 7th station, which I thought was ideal for two reasons:

-- The 7th station is located near the halfway point of the Subashiri route’s ascent.
+• Location – The 7th station is near the halfway point of the Subashiri route’s ascent.
 That means that I spent three hours hiking up the first day and two hours on the second day.

-- The Miharashikan Hut is a relatively small and new mountain hut when compared to the other ones on the Subashiri Trail.
+• Cozy atmosphere – The Miharashikan Hut is a relatively small and new mountain hut when compared to others on the Subashiri Trail.
 It provides a simple, but cozy atmosphere with fewer people.
 In comparison, the 8th station hut is significantly larger and more crowded.

 Below is information on where I stayed in Gotemba City the night before the start of my Subashiri hike.